The Empire Strikes Back

 Since its release, The Empire Strikes Back has been critically reassessed and is now often regarded as the best film in the Star Wars series and among the greatest films ever made.
-It has had a significant impact on filmmaking and popular culture and is often considered an example of a sequel superior to its predecessor.
+It has had a significant influence on filmmaking and popular culture and is often considered an example of a sequel superior to its predecessor.
 The climax, in which Vader reveals he is Luke's father, is often ranked as one of the greatest plot twists in cinema.
 The film spawned a variety of merchandise and adaptations, including video games and a radio play.
 The United States Library of Congress selected it for preservation in the National Film Registry in 2010.
 Return of the Jedi (1983) followed Empire, concluding the original Star Wars trilogy.
-Prequel and sequel trilogies that round out the "Skywalker saga" have since been released.
+Prequel and sequel trilogies have since been released.

 Plot

-Three years after the destruction of the Death Star, the Imperial fleet, led by Darth Vader, dispatches Probe Droids across the galaxy to find Princess Leia's Rebel Alliance, with one probe locating the rebel base on the ice planet Hoth.
-A wampa captures Luke Skywalker before he can investigate the probe, but he escapes by using the Force to retrieve his lightsaber and wound the beast.
-Before succumbing to hypothermia, the Force spirit of Luke's deceased mentor, Obi-Wan Kenobi, instructs him to go to the swamp planet Dagobah to train as a Jedi Knight under the Jedi Master Yoda.
+Three years after the destruction of the Death Star, the Imperial fleet, led by Darth Vader, dispatches probe droids across the galaxy in search of the Rebel Alliance.
+One probe locates the rebel base on the ice planet Hoth.
+A wampa captures Luke Skywalker before he can investigate the probe crash site, but he escapes by using the Force to retrieve his lightsaber and wound the beast.
+Before Luke succumbs to hypothermia, the Force spirit of his deceased mentor, Obi-Wan Kenobi, instructs him to go to the swamp planet Dagobah to train as a Jedi Knight under the Jedi Master Yoda.
 Han Solo discovers Luke and insulates him against the weather inside his deceased tauntaun mount until they are rescued the next morning.